excelsky/msan622/homework4/README.md

 source_url("https://raw.githubusercontent.com/excelsky/msan622/master/homework4/622_Visualization_HAG4.R")
 ```

-This will generate 4 images and some text output.
+This will generate 4 images and some text outputs.
 See below for details.

 ## Discussion ##